telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/sparkline.md

 Array of series definitions.

 The series type is determined by the value of the type field.
-If a type value is missing, the type is assumed to be the one specified in seriesDefaults.
+If a type value is missing, the type is assumed to be the one specified in `seriesDefaults`.

 Each series type has a different set of options.

-> **Info:** Some options accept function as argument.
+>**Info:**Some options accept function as argument.
 They will be evaluated for each point (supplied as parameter).
 The theme/seriesDefaults value will be used if no value is returned.

 ### series.type `String`*(default: "line")*